 I can’t say the same for the other major characters.
 There’s a silly bag lady and her oafish son who feature into the plot, who elicit more eyebrow-raising than laughs.
 I suppose they are meant to be the comic relief, but with a story that lacks tension, they come off as simply silly and overly hammy.
 Your husband is portrayed well, even as the demons take him over and he starts to become more crass and violent.
 Unfortunately, his final stage is a real groaner.
 It’s not a fault of the actor, it’s a fault of the direction he was given to “be a total madman.”
 He runs around, cackling with evil glee, like a psychotic child trying to get Mommy’s attention.
 Carno (Robert Miano), who you will see in the expected visions of the past, does a much better job at being methodical, reserved of word, and scary.

 Much of Phantasmagoria’s reputation comes from its sex scenes.
 There are two, and they played it mostly safe here.
 The first is of the suggestive humping variety, but no actual nudity is shown.
-This is meant to contrast the second, the game’s notorious rape scene where we see how Adrienne’s husband has gone from a gentle lover to a possessed jerkwad.
-“Rape” makes you expect this is going to be worse than it is, but it’s still certainly uncomfortable as he paws at a disinterested Adrienne who finally gives in, only to see the demons take over and get rough.
+This is meant to contrast the second, the game’s notorious scene where we see how Adrienne’s husband has gone from a gentle lover to a possessed jerkwad.
+It’s certainly uncomfortable as he paws at a disinterested Adrienne who finally gives in, only to see the demons take over and get rough.
 That’s it for the sex, and I’m sure Sierra felt that anything more for a game in 1995 would be pushing too much, too soon.